Bootstrap estimators for the tail-index and for the count statistics of graphex processes: Introduction

 \section{Introduction}

-Many statistical models for relational data are based on vertex-exchangeable random graphs (also called \textit{graphon} models), see \cite{Orbanz:Roy:2015} for a review.
-These models are interpretable and easy to work with, but have the considerable limitation that, almost surely, they generate dense graphs; that is, the number of edges scales quadratically with the number of vertices.
+Many statistical models for relational data are based on vertex-exchangeable random graphs (also called \textit{graphon} models), see \cite{orbanz:roy:2015} for a review.
+These models are interpretable and easy to work with, but have the considerable limitation that, almost surely, they generate dense graphs; that is, the number of edges scales quadratically with the number of vertices as the graph grows.
+Folk wisdom holds that real-world datasets are sparse and their degree distributions are power-law\footnote{This second point is subject to long debates, which we discuss thoroughly in \cref{sec:contr-opin-about}.} implying that graphon based approaches are unsatisfactory.
 Several model classes have been proposed to address this issue.
-A non exhaustive list includes \textit{Edge exchangeable} models \citep{Crane:Dempsey:2016:snm}, \textit{(Linear) Preferential attachement} models \citep{Barabasi:Albert:1999}, and \textit{Graphex processes} \citep{Caron:Fox:2017,Veitch:Roy:2015,Borgs:Chayes:Cohn:Holden:2016}.
+A non exhaustive list includes \textit{edge exchangeable} models \cite{crane:dempsey:2016}, \textit{preferential attachement} models \cite{barabasi:albert:1999}, \textit{sparse graphon models} \cite{bickel:chen:2009,bickel:chen:levina:2011}, and \textit{graphex processes} \cite{caron:fox:2017,veitch:roy:2015,borgs:chayes:cohn:holden:2016}.

-Graphex processes have been proposed as a generalization of the graphon models that preserve the key properties, but allow for sparsity and degree distribution power-law behaviour.
-We recall these models for unipartite graphs and bipartite graphs in sections \ref{sec:model} and \ref{sec:model-1}.
+Graphex processes have been proposed as a generalization of the graphon models that preserve the key properties, but allow for sparsity and degree distribution with power-law behaviour \cite{caron:fox:2017,veitch:roy:2015,caron:panero:rousseau:2017}.
+Thus, graphex processes are good candidates to model \textit{empirical} graphs.
+Apart of \cite{caron:fox:2017,todeschini:miscouridou:caron:2016,veitch:roy:2019,herlau:schmidt:moerup:2016}, inference on graphex processes is still marginal in the literature, most of papers studying graphex processes from a \textit{probabilistic} point of view only.
+Efficient estimation remains challenging for these new models.
+The present paper intend to contribute to the study of graphex processes from a \textit{statistical} viewpoint, driven by two main motivations described in \cref{sec:motivations}.